ksandom/achel/packages-available/Help/docs/readme.md

 ### Searching help

-This example is entirely on the command line
+This example is on the command line

-    $ achel --help=--lazy
+    $ achel --help=lazy
     Available features:
     --lazy, --reallyLazy ~ nothing,example (Macro)
       This example does absolutely nothing. --lazy takes no parameters.